GlobalNOC/globalnoc-networkmap-panel/README.md

 ```
 [
   {
-	  "endpoints": ["A: endpoint1 to endpoint3 input","A: endpoint1 to endpoint3 output"].
+	  "endpoints": [{"name": "A: endpoint1 to endpoint3 input", "label": "label for endpoint"},{"name": "A: endpoint1 to endpoint3 output", "label": "label for endpoint"}].
 	  "link_id": "link_1234",
 	  "name": "A: endpoint1 to endpoint3",
 	  "path": [{lat,lng,name,...},{lat,lng,name,...},{lat,lng,name,...}]